The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 In other words, how do we use our limited energy, resources, or even just the inner resolution to make the best of our own lives, to bring about the changes we want to see in ourselves and in the world?
 How, in other words, do we go about becoming angelic beings?

 Let’s start with a principle as old as life itself: to first fill a cup, the old dregs have to be discarded—then we can pour the new life in gradually and completely, renewing the essence of love and happiness.
 No one can fill a cup that’s already full.
-We need clean pure water to live, and we need clean, pure motivations to release ourselves “from the chains of self” and become angelic souls:
+We need clean pure water to live, and we need clean, pure motivations to release ourselves “from the chains of self” and become angelic souls.
+Nyogen Senzaki once wrote: “Like this cup, you are full of your own opinions and speculations.
+How can I show you wisdom unless you first empty your cup?”

 If we hold onto our old ways without emptying our cup, we will never receive that flood of grace Baha’u’llah describes.
 So first, if you want to become angelic, you must believe in yourself and in others to do the right thing and do the thing right.
 You must empty your cup.
 We’re all angels here, remember?

-Second, you can’t change the world if you are not willing to change yourself.
+You can’t change the world if you are not willing to change yourself.
 To do that you must know that you are a powerful creation of God.
-You must recognize and nurture your inner angel:
+You must recognize and nurture your inner angel.
+According to Baha’u’llah:

-Third, make a start, small or big, but it’s easier to start small and build upon that.
+Make a start, small or big, but it’s easier to start small and build upon that.
 This means starting on your own behaviors and thoughts too.
 Pray.
 Often.
 Sincerely.
 Take the time needed to write down a plan of action, then follow it through.
-Make a strong inner commitment to develop your highest and best self, and to adopt and strengthen the angelic spiritual qualities of kindness, peace and unity:
+Make a strong inner commitment to develop your highest and best self, and to adopt and strengthen the angelic spiritual qualities of kindness, peace and unity.
+As Abdu’l-Baha wrote:

 We actually—physically, mentally, spiritually and in all ways known to man—cannot succeed alone.
 We are an army of angels, cohort upon cohort in fact and in reality.
 We rely on the other angels in our lives to help us become as angelic as we can possibly be.